 Internationally Marcus has worked on major new settlements and sustainable neighbourhoods in Ireland, China, Abu Dhabi and Russia.
 Marcus has been at the forefront of pioneering the use of development frameworks and Design Codes for large-scale strategic projects across the UK and regularly talks on new ways of controlling the quality of large-scale mixed-use projects.

 Marcus is a passionate believer in environmental and social sustainability and brings this passion and experience to projects.
 He is a committed placemaker and drives design excellence and innovation throughout the practice through community planning, charrette methodology and internal design reviews.
-He is also an Academician of the Academy of Urbanism, an organisation which promotes the cause of good quality urbanism throughout Great Britain and Ireland.
+He is also an Academician of the Academy of Urbanism, an organisation which promotes the cause of good quality urbanism throughout Great Britain and Ireland, and has also been a British Homes Awards judge for the past three years.